runningcode/fladle/README.md

 ### configs
 Give a name to a custom flank task and configure its options.
 The name is appended to the end of the flank task.
 For example `runFlank` becomes `runFlank<name>`.

+### smartFlankGcsPath
+Shard Android tests by time using historical run data.
+The amount of shards used is set by `testShards`.

 ---